flamholz/carboxecoli/README.md

 ## Generating Figures

 Each figure has an associated notebook - the titles begin with the appropriate figure number.
 Having installed all the dependencies and run the prerequisite scripts you should now be able to generate all the figures.
+Figure 2 has no associated notebook because it is composed entirely of illustrations, images and text.